Keyword

 • Categories

-The probability of the drying days occurring during the forecast period with an average wind speed greater than 30 km/h and a maximum temperature above 30°C (drying_prob).
-Week 1 and week 2 forecasted probability is available daily from September 1 to August 31.
-Week 3 and week 4 forecasted probability is available weekly (Thursday) from September 1 to August 31.
-Winds can significantly influence crop growth and yield mainly due to mechanical damage of plant vegetative and reproductive organs, an imbalance of plant-soil-atmosphere water relationships, and pest and disease distributions in agricultural fields.
-The maximum wind speed and the number of strong wind days over the forecast period represent short term and extended strong wind events respectively.
-Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
+The Probability (likelihood) of frost occurring.
+The number of days in the forecast period with a minimum temperature below the frost temperature, the temperature at which frost damage occurs.
+This temperature is 0°C for warm season crops (ffd_warm_prob).
+Week 1 and week 2 forecasted probability is available daily from April 1 to October 31.
+Week 3 and week 4 forecasted probability is available weekly (Thursday) from April 1 to October 31.
+Warm season crops require a relatively warm temperature condition.
+Typical examples include bean, soybean, corn and sweet potato.
+They normally grow during the summer season and early fall, then ripen in late fall in southern Canada only.
+Other agricultural regions in Canada do not always experience sufficiently long growing seasons for these plants to achieve maturity.
+The optimum temperature for such crops is 30°C. Agriculture and Agri-Food Canada (AAFC) and Environment and Climate Change Canada (ECCC) have together developed a suite of extreme agrometeorological indices based on four main categories of weather factors: temperature, precipitation, heat, and wind.
 The extreme weather indices are intended as short-term prediction tools and generated using ECCC’s medium range forecasts to create a weekly index product on a daily and weekly basis.

 • Categories